glenn-syj/TIL/DB/240504_DB_Auto-Increment-versus-UUID-(2).md

 ### Conclusion

 UUID also has pros and cons.
 There are no silver bullet in deciding the PK.
 The important relys on the environment and the schema.
 However, the sync with distributed environments which stems from the uniqueness should be mentioned.
-It can ensure the scalability.
-In the next article, I would like to explain my PK plan.
+Therefore, what's important is that the UUID ensures the scalability in my view.
+In the next article, I would like to explain my PK plan when using UUID.

 ### References